Auto Innovation

 On the highway, the Reatta tracks straight and true.
 With the only noticeable wind noise coming from around the mirrors, the interior is impressively quiet.
 The tall final drive helps, as at 70 mph, the tachometer only registers 1950 rpm.

 Ah, the tachometer … this brings us to the Reatta’s most compelling and attractive selling point: the interior’s revolutionary instrumentation.
 Think iDrive. only this version doesn’t take a Master’s degree to operate.
-The models sported an all-digital dashboard, with CRT-based touchscreen controls for everything, in eluding audio and HVAC systems.
+The models sported an all-digital dashboard, with CRT-based touchscreen controls for everything, including audio and HVAC systems.
 Bright fluorescent green readouts display on the five-inch monitor.
 A testament to Buick quality and those GIVI programmers, every electronic feature on our test car still worked.
 The owner. a savvy car guy himself, even showed us a trick that unlocked a treasure trove of diagnostic capabilities.
 Need to check the injector pulse width l No problem, and no handheld computer is necessary.

 Brushed metal trim surrounds the displays and complements the sheer-form design of the interior that looks as if it came directly from a concept car.
 The clash appears to be surface-mounted to the firewall as a piece of functional sculpture.
 The entire space is airy and bright, with the passenger enjoying a vast expanse of the room.